New Face Indian Web Series – Quality Content and Global Heights!

 A challenge to senseless and lack of content-driven cinema

-The deserving actors for deserving characters
+Deserving actors for deserving characters

-These series offer us layered and shady characters that are immortalized with some spectacular performances.
+These OTT series offer us layered and shady characters that are immortalized with some spectacular performances.
 We should be happy to have a bunch of talented actors on board that keep up with the quality that these web series are offering.

-May it be Jaideep Ahlawat from Paatal Lok or JeetendraKumar from Panchayat, their top-notch portrayal of the respective characters is garnering superlatives and improving their reputation as actors.
+May it be Jaideep Ahlawat from Paatal Lok or Jeetendra Kumar from Panchayat, their top-notch portrayal of the respective characters is garnering superlatives and improving their reputation as actors.

-With performances oriented roles slowing down for the mainstream actors, it looks like even they are resorting to the small screens.
+With performances-oriented roles slowing down for the mainstream actors, it looks like even they are resorting to the small screens.
 It all started with Saif Ali Khan as Sartaj Singh in Sacred Games.
 What an amazing performance!
-Not kidding but it was definitely better than is National Award-winning act in Hum Tum!
+Not kidding, but it was definitely better than is National Award-winning act in Hum Tum!

 Also, in a web series, unlike in movies, it is not the good guy who takes away the entire show.
 Even the bad guys and the entire supporting cast have their significant share of performance in the show.
-It won’t be wrong to see that the show is taken away by the brilliant performances and not the ‘good guy’ alone.
+It won’t be wrong to say that the show is taken away by the brilliant performances and not the ‘good guy’ alone.

-Ganesh Gaitonde and HathodaTyagi are few of those unforgettable villains of over the top (OTT) world.
+Ganesh Gaitonde and Hathoda Tyagi are a few of those unforgettable villains of over the top (OTT) world.
 Radhika Apte became a constant presence and Indian representation in the OTT platforms.

 The audience is also getting better

-The characters do not have a larger than life aura like in most of our movies.
+The characters do not have a larger-than-life aura like in most of our movies.

 Netflix series Sacred Games received an Emmy nomination around a year back.
 Maybe this is the start of our global representation.
 It is undoubtedly a blowhorn for our competitive content that meets the quality of foreign web series.